 - Energy Efficiency: There are many benefits that come along with a new air conditioner, including increased efficiency and decreased utility bills.
 But why?
 In 2006, a new standard was put in place, requiring residential air conditioners to have a Seasonal

 - Frequency of Repairs: Are you constantly replacing parts or experiencing repair issues?
-Air conditioners that require frequent repairs or have a major component failures, end up costing you in the long run.
+Air conditioners that require frequent repairs or have major component failures, end up costing you in the long run.
 An extra couple hundred here and there can add up over time.
-Similar to your car, there comes a time when an update is cost effective, convenient and sensible.
+Similar to your car, there comes a time when an update is cost-effective, convenient and sensible.

 - Inability to Cool: As your air conditioner ages, efficiency declines, and it takes longer for the system to cool your home.
 Longer run times equate to higher electric bills.
 If your air conditioner is struggling to cool your home, or if you notice a spike in electric bills, contact a Wyckoff professional for details on replacing your system this spring.